marklogic-community/grove-react-ui/docs/GUIDE.markdown

-# Guide to ML-Treehouse
+# Guide to the ML-UI-Toolkit

-ML-Treehouse is a set of components designed to help developers build UI-rich applications backed by MarkLogic, the powerful NoSQL database built for enterprises.
+The ML-UI-Toolkit is a set of components designed to help developers build UI-rich applications backed by MarkLogic, the powerful NoSQL database built for enterprises.

-The standard front-end stack for ML-Treehouse is React + Redux.
+The standard front-end stack for the ML-UI-Toolkit is React + Redux.
 In the absence of other requirements, we anticipate most users will stick to that stack - but everything is modular and pluggable, so advanced users can mix-and-match (more below).

 The standard back-end is currently a Node.js middle-tier talking to a MarkLogic REST server.
 It is bundled into this reference application.
 But, again, other back-ends can be swapped in, such as a Java middle-tier or simply MarkLogic REST extensions themselves, so long as they meet the API contracts defined by our Redux modules.

-## What ML-Treehouse Provides
+## What the ML-UI-Toolkit Provides

-ML-Treehouse provides the following tools for building applications:
+The ML-UI-Toolkit provides the following tools for building applications:

 - reusable front-end React components (we also have some AngularJS and Vue.js components, and more could be ported to those frameworks if needed),
 - Redux modules to manage client-side state and handle interactions with back-end API,